Road Trip Series: Explore the Mt. Baker Scenic Byway

 Winding along the banks of the Nooksack River, through small logging communities, past waterfalls and alongside old-growth forests, the Mt.
 Baker Scenic Byway (SR-542) is a 58-mile trek that ends at the base of a 10,781-foot volcano—Mount Baker aka Koma Kulshan which translates to “great white watcher”.
 This area is one of the most photographed and easily accessible mountain landscapes in the country, with Picture Lake and its mirror reflection of Mt.
 Shuksan, another well-known Cascade peak.

-The route begins in Bellingham, and as you make your way east, the valley offers views of the Canadian mountains to the north and brings you to the Nooksack River at Nugents Corner.
-The scenic drive is a captivating journey from the quiet rural towns of Deming, Maple Falls and Glacier to the unforgettable landscapes of Artist Point.
+The route begins in Bellingham, and as you make your way east, the drive offers views of the Canadian mountains to the north and is a captivating journey through the quiet rural towns of Deming, Maple Falls and Glacier to the unforgettable landscapes of Artist Point.

 Known for its rugged scenery and awe-inspiring views, the 58-mile route is more than just a road—it’s a gateway to some of the most stunning natural attractions in the Pacific Northwest.
 For those seeking a memorable day trip or weekend adventure, the Mt.
 Baker Scenic Byway promises both small-town charm and outdoor adventure.

-The town of Maple Falls is one of the first stops along the highway after Deming.
-A quiet, unincorporated community, Maple Falls offers rustic appeal with local diners, quaint shops, and camping at nearby Silver Lake Park.
+The town of Maple Falls has rustic appeal with local diners, quaint shops, and camping at nearby Silver Lake Park.
 At the base of the mountains, visitors often take advantage of access to the north fork of the Nooksack River here, where they can fish, kayak, or enjoy a peaceful riverside picnic.
 Summertime boasts the annual Big Foot Festival, and in the fall, Maple Falls is especially popular for its autumn foliage, painting the landscape in vibrant shades of yellow, and orange.
-The hiking trails near Maple Falls offer easy treks through old-growth forests, an ideal way to stretch your legs and connect with nature before the steeper mountain paths ahead.
-Maple Falls is the last place to get gas for your vehicle so be sure you’re topped up before you leave!

 Continuing east, travelers reach the town of Glacier, a small mountain community that serves as a primary base for outdoor activities around Mt.
 Baker.
-Surrounded by dense forests and dramatic peaks, Glacier has an even smaller, cozier feel than Maple Falls.
 In Glacier, you’ll find essential amenities for adventurers, including gear rental shops, cafes, and a handful of unique accommodations ranging from rustic cabins to cozy bed-and-breakfasts.
 Wake 'n Bakery, a well-loved café and bakery, offers a delightful stop for hot coffee and fresh pastries, perfect for refueling before a day on the slopes or trails.
 A favorite spot for lunch and drinks after a day in the mountains is Chair 9 Woodstone Pizza & Sports Bar, a family-owned restaurant serving delicious made in-house dishes.
 Their convenient location along the Mt.
 Baker Scenic Byway boasts that they are the “last cocktail” on the way up the highway.

 As you continue up the highway you’ll be treated to a canopy of trees, glimpses of the Nooksack River, and a gentle winding roadway that continues to climb in elevation as it narrows and becomes curvier.
 Just 7.5 miles past the town of Glacier is the turn-off to Forest Service Road 33 (FS-33) that leads to Nooksack Falls.
 A short trail leads to a fenced off viewing area where the waterfall can be safely seen.
 Depending on the time of year, this waterfall can be a gushing cascade of water, or a small trickle to the rocky river canyon below.

 Next up is the Mt.
 Baker Ski Area that welcomes you with pristine snow in winter, and spectacular views year-round.
 The months of September and October are a special time to hike, as the landscape bursts to color with gold and crimson leaves, and the wild blueberries that grow along the trails offer up their bounty to hikers and wildlife alike.
 The trails and parking areas tend to be less crowded during fall, and the Heather Meadows visitor center is open daily through September.
-Another example of the excellent craftsmanship of the Civilian Conservation Corps, the visitor center sits on a rock ledge at the edge of the Austin Pass Picnic Area and overlooks Bagley Lakes.
+The visitor center sits on a rock ledge at the edge of the Austin Pass Picnic Area and overlooks Bagley Lakes.
 It was originally built in 1940 as a ski warming hut, with workers using rock and heavy timber to meticulously restore the building’s architectural lines to blend into the surrounding environment.

-For those who venture beyond the ski area, the end of the Mt.
-Baker Scenic Byway culminates in the renowned Artist Point, an iconic destination that rewards visitors with jaw-dropping panoramic views of Mt.
+The Mt.
+Baker Scenic Byway ends at the renowned Artist Point, an iconic destination that rewards visitors with jaw-dropping panoramic views of Mt.
 Baker, Mt.
 Shuksan, and the surrounding wilderness.
 Open seasonally in late summer and fall (typically July to October, depending on snow levels), Artist Point is celebrated for its scenic trails and dramatic landscapes, making it a popular spot for hiking, photography, and simply enjoying the mountain air.
 This area is buried in snow for over 9 months of the year, so when it finally becomes accessible people flock to visit.
 Pro tip: go mid-week to avoid the crowds, and plan to stay for sunset.
 There’s nothing quite as spectacular as watching the alpenglow bathe the peaks in hues of pink and orange as the sun sets in the North Cascades.

 Many trails lead out from Artist Point, including the Table Mountain Trail and the Chain Lakes Loop.
 The Table Mountain Trail, though short (1.5 miles roundtrip), presents a steep climb and offers hikers unparalleled views from the top.
 The Chain Lakes Loop Trail is longer (about 7.5 miles) and features sparkling alpine lakes and meadows brimming with wildflowers in the summer, making it a favorite among visitors.